yugabyte/platform-go-client/docs/TableDefinitionTaskParams.md

 ### NewTableDefinitionTaskParams

-`func NewTableDefinitionTaskParams(creatingUser Users, platformUrl string, platformVersion string, sleepAfterMasterRestartMillis int32, sleepAfterTServerRestartMillis int32, tableDetails TableDetails, tableType string, tableUUID string, ) *TableDefinitionTaskParams`
+`func NewTableDefinitionTaskParams(creatingUser Users, platformUrl string, sleepAfterMasterRestartMillis int32, sleepAfterTServerRestartMillis int32, tableDetails TableDetails, tableType string, tableUUID string, ) *TableDefinitionTaskParams`

 NewTableDefinitionTaskParams instantiates a new TableDefinitionTaskParams object This constructor will assign default values to properties that have it defined,